-Chemotherapy is medication that is given intravenously or by mouth to kill cancer cells.
-It’s an important treatment option for men with prostate cancer that has spread (metastasized) after hormone therapy, and it has been shown to prolong survival and reduce pain in men who have cancer that has spread to their bones.
+Chemotherapy is medication that is given through an IV or by mouth to kill cancer cells.
+It’s an important treatment option for men with prostate cancer that has spread (metastasized) after hormone therapy.
+It has been shown to prolong survival and reduce pain in men who have cancer that has spread to their bones.
 Docetaxel (Taxotere®), which damages the structure of prostate cancer cells, is considered the standard of care in chemotherapy for men with prostate cancer that is resistant to hormone therapy.

 The FDA also approved the chemotherapy drug cabazitaxel (Jevtana®) for treating metastatic prostate cancers that have progressed in patients taking docetaxel.
 Cabazitaxel inhibits the growth of cancer cells.

 Immunotherapy harnesses the power of the immune system to selectively target cancer cells.

 The first-ever FDA-approved immunotherapy treatment for men with advanced metastatic prostate cancer was sipuleucel-T (Provenge®).
 The drug is made by harvesting a person’s immune system cells, engineering them to fight prostate cancer cells, and putting them back into the body.
 It has been shown to extend survival for men with metastatic prostate cancer.